sing840722/SnoopyTheAdventureInUniqlo/README.md

 ![image](https://user-images.githubusercontent.com/9387781/68905062-cea90300-0737-11ea-9ed3-00e78c37de2e.png)
 1. Read the Arrow Signs on the ground
 2. Draw on the screen the direction of the Arrow Signs
-3. Snoopy will perform the correct pose
+3. Snoopy will do the correct pose
 4. The gate will pass thorugh Snoopy safely

 ## Download and Setup